 If you never swap your Exchange Order for the Japan Rail pass then you can apply for a refund.
 To do this we’ll need the original pass you purchased sent back to the JTB office so that your request for a refund can be processed.
 You have one year from the date of issue to do so.

-We charge a AUD$110 non-refundable deposit and an additional 20% handling fee.
-This deposit will be held for 12 months for future travel.
+We charge a 20% cancelation charge.
+10% for the booking will be charged as a cancelation fee and 10% will be held in credit for future travel of up to 12 months.
 If you paid a credit card surcharge when you initially booked the pass then this is also non-refundable.